Sharif-AP/website/README.md

 # Sharif University Course Website

-This is a modern, multi-page website for SAG University of Technology courses.
+This is a modern, multi-page website for Sharif University of Technology courses.
 It supports:

 - Dark mode toggle
 - Multi-language support (currently 3 languages included; ready to add up to 10)